CristianoPizzamiglio/cristianopizzamiglio.github.io/_posts/simulation/2024-10-12-mbd-pychrono.md

 As stated in its website, Chrono allows to
 > simulate, for instance, wheeled and tracked vehicles operating on deformable terrains, robots, mechatronic systems, compliant mechanisms, and fluid solid interaction phenomena.
 Systems can be made of rigid and flexible/compliant parts with constraints, motors and contacts; parts can have three-dimensional shapes for collision detection.

 A [rich gallery of videos](https://projectchrono.org/gallery/) showcases the amazing projects developed with Chrono.
-Three videos are embedded below.
+Four videos are embedded below.
 * Three lunar rovers interacting with granular material under Moon gravity.
 <div style="text-align: center;">
 <iframe width="640" height="360" src="https://www.youtube.com/embed/Oi9gBdyUirg" title="Bulldozing simulation of Moon VIPER rovers on a crater with a straight blade under Earth gravity" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>